-Lostwithiel is a small Cornish Town with a long history and a current population of almost 3000 made up from about 1200 households.
+8. Lostwithiel is a small Cornish Town with a long history and a current population of almost 3000 made up from about 1200 households.
 The parish consists of a central urban area (the town) surrounded by mainly agricultural land with outlying hamlets at Maudlin, Hillhead, Polscoe, and Castle.
 The parish is surrounded by rural areas of neighbouring parishes and as such shares no boundaries with other urban areas.
 The vast majority of residents live within the town area, comprising the central area, Victoria, Rosehill, and the larger settlement of Bridgend.
 Much of the farmland in the parish is owned by the Duchy of Cornwall, which leases some water meadow to the town for public use.
 Wooded areas include Polscoe Wood, Leadenhill Wood, Churchpark Wood, Terras Hill Wood, and Poldew Wood.
-There is a designated Nature Reserve along the banks of the River Fowey at Shirehall Moor.
+A Nature Reserve has been established along the banks of the River Fowey at Shirehall Moor and there are plans to complete its formal designation.
 The valley of the River Fowey, which bisects the town is wide, due to the meandering character of the river, and is liable to flooding on its flood plain.

-The town of Lostwithiel developed as a port settlement in the century following the Norman conquest and received its Royal Charter in 1189.
+- 9. The town of Lostwithiel developed as a port settlement in the century following the Norman conquest and received its Royal Charter in 1189.
 Until the 14th century it was one of the busiest towns in the country.
-It was for some time the base of the Duke of Cornwall and the effective capital of Cornwall, with bases at Restormel Castle and the Duchy Palace.
+It was for some time the base of the Duke of Cornwall and the effective capital of Cornwall, with bases at Restormel Castle and the Duchy Palace. - 10.
 The historic core of the town contains many ancient buildings and sites and is now a conservation area.
 Medieval and early modern building within the conservation area includes the Georgian Edgcumbe House (1750), Guildhall (1740), and the earlier Taprell House in the ownership of the Town Council, the Georgian Market House (1781), the Debtor's Prison (1751) and many vernacular buildings with seventeenth-century datestones.
 Lost historic buildings have been replaced by Victorian housing, but new development has been confined to the area adjacent to Tanhouse Road, north of Bridgend, adjoining Lanwithan, along the A390 towards Downend, and with some recent development towards Cowbridge.